-- The targeted instance needs to have the integration app installed.
+- The targeted instance needs to have the integration app created under App Registrations.

 - The module properties EWSConnectionEmail, EWSConnectionDomain, EWSConnectionPassword, and EWSConnectionUrl must all be blank.

-- Certificate must be set in app and installed on portal server
+- The certificate must be set in-app and installed on the portal server

 - The certificate must be added to the app in Azure by modifying the app’s manifest.
 Step 3 on this page may be helpful: https://azure.microsoft.com/en-us/documentation/samples/active-directory-dotnet-daemon-certificate-credential/ (Note: this link assumes you are creating a new certificate for this purpose—if you are using an existing certificate, just skip the steps for creating a certificate and focus on the parts describing the information you need to add to the app’s manifest).

 - Make sure the thumbprint is loaded into the server store (LocalMachine\My).
 Use the MMC tool to do this (mmc->add certificate snap-in for local machine->import the certificate in the “Personal” Folder).

 - Access By Navigating to Azure Active Directory, App Registrations, All Apps from dropdown, Application ID = Client ID from above, Keys are where you upload Certificate Thumbprint.
 Required Permissions: Microsoft Graph, Office 365 Exchange Online, and Windows Azure Active Directory (Documents attached).

 - Make sure the certificate has a key set for your IIS user.
 To do this, open the MMC tool, add the certificate snap-in for the local machine, find the certificate in the Personal folder, right-click->All Tasks->Manage Private Keys, and add the IIS user if it doesn’t already have access